 While adding questions, you can also add Net Promoter Score and ranking based on their experience.
 Microsoft Forms is completely free to use.

 Paperform is a dedicated form creation tool on the web.
 The template section is one of the best I have ever seen.
-It neatly covers every use scenario in the template gallery.
-I don’t think you would want to create a form from scratch on Paperform.
+You get several pre-made templates to choose and further customize them with different layouts and design options.

 Jotform allows you to import an existing form from the webpage or a PDF file.
 It has one of the richest template galleries out there.
 Choose any of the templates from the list to quickly get started.